 Years 10-13 (HS Diploma)

-Malaysian citizens are required by law to study Bahasa Malaysia (the national language) up to Year 11.
-Bahasa Malaysia is a compulsory subject for all Year 7 to 9 students regardless of nationality.
+Malaysian citizens are required by the Ministry of Education to study Bahasa Malaysia (the national language) up to Year 11.
+Bahasa Malaysia is a compulsory subject for all Year 7 to 9 students regardless of nationality as part of our commitment to our school mission and values, showing respect to the home language of the country we live in.

-Students who need strong English support will be required to take English as an Additional Language (EAL) until they are competent.
+Students who need strong English support will be required to take English for Academic Purposes to ensure they are able to successfully access the curriculum.

-Support and advice is offered to all students throughout their time at Uplands.
-For children who are exceptionally high achievers or those with additional learning needs, some specialist support is available.
+Support and advice are offered to all students throughout their time at Uplands.
+For children who are exceptionally high achievers or those with additional learning needs, some specialist support is available through the Student Support Unit.